 Lovely as it was to play, I’m very glad that it’s over, and that I don’t have to spend every waking minute expecting equipment to melt.

 Brian’s music has accompanied my entire life as an adult (I’m a few years younger).
-In particular his warm songs with at times enigmatic lyrics have, at times, helped me in difficult times.
+In particular his warm songs with often quite enigmatic lyrics have, at times, helped me in difficult times.
 I was in particular pleased to hear By this River of the Before and After Science album of 1977, a song which, according to Brian, was the only one which had ever been performed live before.
 And, And Then So Clear of the comparable Another Day on Earth album of 2005.
 The latter contained Bone Bomb (not performed, of course, at the Acropolis) about the thoughts of a desperate Palestinian girl which makes very much clear Brian’s position in the conflict.

 The rare concert (Brian may perform to bigger audiences every ten years or so; I have never had the opportunity to see him live) started with some pieces of the most recent collaboration of Brian and Roger on the Mixing Colors album.
 Brian then had to read from his notes the lyrics of a number of very old and two or three so far not performed new songs as he could “not remember the words” (either too old or too new).